Human Rights Review Tribunal: Hearing procedure

 Sittings of the Human Rights Review Tribunal are held at such times and places as directed by the Chairperson.
 The litigants may represent themselves or acquire the assistance of legal representation.
 All members of the tribunal must be present at a sitting but the decisions are by majority.
 The tribunal, unlike a court, must act according to the substantial merits of the case and not be bound by technicalities.
 In exercising its powers and functions the Tribunal must act in accordance with the principles of natural justice; in a manner that is fair and reasonable; and according to equity and good conscience.
 The Tribunal may call for evidence, call on witnesses and generally require the evidence to be given under oath.
 The Tribunal adjudicates to the civil standard of proof and that is the balance of probabilities, and the tribunals focus is on assessing the parties conduct.
 Also the tribunal, if it considers it necessary, can dismiss any claims it considers frivolous, vexatious or not brought in good faith.
 Every decision that grants a remedy or dismisses a claim, must be given in writing with reasons.
 These reasons must include, findings of fact, explanations and findings of the relevant legal issues and its conclusions on such matters.
-It is important to note that the option is available to the claimant to have the Human Rights commission attempt a settlement before tribunal proceedings, and should settlement not first be attempted, it is likely the Director will not consider acting on behalf of the claimant.
+The option is available to the claimant to have the Human Rights commission attempt a settlement before tribunal proceedings, and should settlement not first be attempted, it is likely the Director will not consider acting on behalf of the claimant.